Does credit score affect homeowners insurance?

 - Check your report for mistakes and dispute them.

-Are there some insurance companies that don’t check credit scores when writing home insurance policies?
+Are there insurance companies that don’t check credit scores?

-Do any states prohibit the use of credit scores in connection with home insurance?
+Do any states prohibit the use of credit scores in home insurance rates?

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history and the following coverage limits: